swarmfund/swarm-network-governance/GAPs/GAP_ 1580378981_SWM-Masternodes-Fund.md

 ## Additional information for Governance Actions requiring the expenditure of Swarm Treasury funds

-The cost will only be for the small technical implementation on the Masternodes Page and backend, which can be done in-house.
+It will bear no cost as any changes to the Masternode rewards delivery to the Swarm Masternodes Fund will be done in-house.

 ## License
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).